tassosmak/PyTerminal/README.md

 ## How it Works:
 essentially its just an input that then calls a function that procces the input and deliever an output based on the mode you are and the parameters that have been set

+## VersionAlpha:
+This is First beta version for more info see the dev branch where everything is explained